 Current Account Balance = National Savings - Investment

 If a country's national savings exceed its investment, it will have a current account surplus.
-This means the country is saving more than it is investing domestically, and the excess savings are being lent to the rest of the world.
+Consider this: this means the country is saving more than it is investing domestically, and the excess savings are being lent to the rest of the world.
 Conversely, if a country's investment exceeds its national savings, it will have a current account deficit.
 This means the country is investing more than it is saving domestically, and it needs to borrow from the rest of the world to finance the difference.

 Implications of Current Account Imbalances